cssm/knowledge-base/Index/Information Technology/Programming/Swift/Swift Notes/Swift Logging.md

 **Can be used on any system that supports [Swift](../../Swift.md) **

-- we can use different sources of output ([Pipes](../../Shell/Shell%20Notes/Pipes.md), files, Slack, etc.)
+- we can use different sources of output ([Shell Redirections](../../Shell/Shell%20Notes/Shell%20Redirections.md), files, Slack, etc.)
 - we can create our custom log output sources be conforming to `LogHandler` protocol

 ## Resources